Elections of the future EJC

 We encourage those interested in organising an EJC to contact the EJA at info(at)eja.net .
 We are happy to provide additional information to help teams get to a stage of preparing a proposal.
 The experienced EJA Festival Representatives will be able to answer any questions related to the organisation process.

 Keep in mind that the election of the future EJC happens 2-3 years in advance of the event.
 Keep an eye on the announcements on the EJA website for which convention is up for election next.
-(2021!)
+(2024 and onward)

 Assistance in preparation of a proposal